node-ipc/node-ipc/README.md

     ipc.server.start();

 #### Client for Unix Sockets & TCP Sockets
 The client connects to the servers socket for Inter Process Communication.
-The socket will recieve events emitted to it specifically as well as events which are broadcast out on the socket by the server.
+The socket will receive events emitted to it specifically as well as events which are broadcast out on the socket by the server.
 This is the most basic example which will work for both local Unix Sockets and local or remote network TCP Sockets.

     var ipc=require('node-ipc');